ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/eri/update2.md

 ## Update 2

-**Project: Combining computer vision and satellite imagery to map agricultural investment and water use in Sub-Saharan Africa.**
+**Project: Combining computer vision and satellite imagery to map agricultural investment and water use.**

 ### Refresher
-- As a refresher, our project aims to map agricultural expansion and irrigated water use across southern Africa by setting up necessary infrastructure, labeling images, and using that data to train computer vision models.
+- As a refresher, our project aims to map agricultural expansion and irrigated water use by setting up necessary infrastructure, labeling images, and using that data to train computer vision models.
 - Focusing on **center pivot irrigation**, we hope to develop a model that will be able to classify active/inactive irrigation areas from satellite images.
 ```{note}
 **Center-pivot irrigation**